 I wake to the sounds of birds and wonder if I should get up too.
 Now that the boys are home for the summer, I like to be up early to steal some quiet for myself.

 The conversation with my husband lulls–as it does when someone is still horizontal.
-I break the silence with a sudden observation: “Some birds are so repetitive.”
+I break the silence with a sudden observation: “Some birds are so repetitive!”

 Casey tilts his head to hear the call in question.

-That’s enough of a curiosity to stir my mind, so that when my husband stoops to kiss me goodbye, and I am already wondering:
+That’s enough of a curiosity to stir my mind, so that when my husband stoops to kiss me goodbye, I am already wondering: